Drsheppard01/Anylinux-AppImages/docs/BUILDING.md

 ---

-### _What about nvidia?_
+### _What about NVIDIA?_

 Nvidia releases its proprietary driver as a binary blob that is already widely compatible on its own, it's only requirement is a new enough version of glibc, which the appimages made here will do as long as you build them on a glibc distro.
 Then you just need to add the nvidia icds to `VK_DRIVER_FILES` to be able to use it without problem.

-If you don't have the proprietary nvidia driver, mesa already includes nouveau support for the few GPUs where this driver actually works (NVIDIA GTX 16 series or newer).
+If you don't have the proprietary NVIDIA driver, Mesa already includes Nouveau support for the few GPUs where this driver actually works (NVIDIA GTX 16 series or newer).

 Goes without saying that sharun handles all of this already on its own.